The Only Two Writing Tips You’ll Ever Need

 The Value Sheer Necessity of Reading

-You should know that if you’re not well read, it will show in your writing.
-More than once, I’ve reviewed written work and asked the author, “Read much?”
+If you’re not well read, it will show in your writing.
+More than once, I’ve reviewed written work and asked the author, “Do you read much?”
 Almost always, the answer is exactly what I guessed.
 If the writing flows effortlessly, the writer reads a lot.
 If the writing is jagged, confusing, and amateurish, then the writer is not a big reader.

-What I don’t understand is why anyone who doesn’t love to read would want to be a writer in the first place.
 Can you imagine a musician who never listens to music?
 A film director who doesn’t watch movies?
-These are the arts, people.
+These are the arts.
 You’re in it because you love it, with fierce passion.
 You’re going to need that passion if you want to get anywhere, and you’re going to have to be immersed in the art to which you aspire.
 For writers, that means reading.
 Lots and lots of reading.

 - You’ll naturally grow your vocabulary and pick up better language skills.